Q: What is an open edition print?

 A: An NFT, or non-fungible token, is a unit of data on a digital ledger, called a blockchain.
 An NFT certifies that a digital asset, such as an artwork or photograph, is unique and not interchangeable.
 Owning an NFT is generally thought of as owning the ‘digital original’ of an artwork or photograph.
 NFTs of my art and photography can be purchased through OpenSea.

-A: The artist does not accept commissions at this time.
+A: I am not accepting commissions at this time.

-Q: Does the artist teach art or photography classes?
+Q: Do you teach art or photography classes?

-A: The artist does not teach classes at this time; however, tips and tricks can be found on the artist’s blog.
+A: I do not teach classes at this time; however, tips and tricks can be found on my Articles page.

 Q: If I purchase an original painting or artwork will I own the copyright to the artwork?